-World Down Syndrome Day falls on 21 March but the Singapore celebration is this Saturday.
+World Down Syndrome Day is 21 March.
 Swipe left to meet some folks worth celebrating!

 For the 14th year running, Down Syndrome Association (Singapore) will be celebrating World Down Syndrome Day with a goal of raising awareness of the abilities of persons with Down syndrome, while also advocating for equal rights for them.

-This year’s Singapore event on Saturday 16 March 2019 at Our Tampines Hub has the theme “Leave No One Behind”.
+This year’s Singapore event on Saturday 16 March 2019 at Our Tampines Hub had the theme “Leave No One Behind”.
 This is meant to highlight the lack of understanding within the community about the potential of persons with Down syndrome, as well as the importance for everyone to come together, embrace differences and walk alongside persons with Down syndrome towards a caring and inclusive society.
-The event will include a community walk, a family carnival, and all sorts of cool music and dance performances from a variety of DSA(S) enrichment groups.
-It’s an absolutely wonderful day for the family, and a brilliant chance to teach kiddos about the importance of celebrating differences.

 Click through our gallery to meet four Singaporeans who’ve benefited from DSA(S)’s ever-expanding programmes — which now start with early intervention for babies and include a dedicated Infant and Toddler Programme.

 If you’re not inspired by 14-year-old Anna Ow – a Secondary student who passed the PSLE in 2017 – then we don’t know what to tell you!
 You can also read on for an interview with Moses Lee, Executive Director of Down Syndrome Association (Singapore) to find out more about the important work they do, plus key info about the government’s new special education requirements in 2019.

 How have DSA(S)’s programmes and services evolved over time to cope with the changing needs and demands of the local Down Syndrome Community?